Ycpk/box-office-predictor/README.md

     client_secrets.json
 12. Now go to OAuth consent screen tab
 13. Enter name of application as Box Office Prediction, enter email and save it.

+## User Interface

+Once user enter a movie name in the search box of the home page, results are presented as follows
+[logo]: https://github.com/Ycpk/box-office-predictor/blob/master/screenshot.png "Box Office Predictor"